 To illustrate, the following example shows how to use LMTOOLS to see the current status of the license manager:

-Start LMTOOLS
+Start LMTOOLS by

-double-clicking the lmtools.exe
+double-clicking the lmtools.exe file in the folder,

-is your MATLAB installation
+where matlabroot\etc\$ARCHmatlabroot is your MATLAB installation

-folder and
+folder and is

-a platform-specific subfolder, such as $ARCH
+a platform-specific subfolder, such as $ARCHwin64.

 Select the Server Status tab.